 - ‘Are You An Illusion?’ – a panel discussion with Julian Baggini, Joanna Kavenna, and Jan Westerhoff.

-For information about my upcoming conference on Mathematics and Analogical Reasoning (POSTPONED DUE TO COVID to June 2022, LMU Munich), please click here.
+For information about my upcoming conference on Mathematics and Analogical Reasoning (17. & 18.
+June 2022, LMU Munich), please click here.